 This Intensive prep course is a limited offer for Story Intensive 2019 students, only included for those who sign up before the April 1st early bird deadline.

-In these videos I explain why the Story Intensive is good for writers at every level.
+In these videos I explain why the Story Intensive works for writers at every level.

 “I’ve been a part of writing groups for years.
 I became good at starting things but not finishing them.
 The Story Intensive offered a supportive environment and the tools I needed to create a short story.
 More importantly, it has become a cornerstone in my writing practice and broadened my writing community.”